Shagshag/prestashop-documentation/SceneCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Scene.php line 313
+* This method is defined in [classes/Scene.php line 313](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Scene.php#313)